 Create a climate where small businesses can thrive.

 Reduce spending and the size and scope of state government.

 I stand against the State government's interference in town and district issues, and for stronger ethics policies that hold state elected officials accountable and protect public interest.

 We must reduce the size and scope of our State's government and allow citizens the freedom to make choices that are in the best interest of their own communities.

-In my 20 years of experience as an urban educator in Connecticut, I have witnessed a decline in the quality of our education system.
+In my nearly two decades of experience as an urban educator in Connecticut, I have witnessed a decline in the quality of our education system.
 Our schools do not need more oversight from politicians in Hartford.
 They need a strong focus and support at the local level by educators who understand the unique needs of the area.

 Regionalization - or the passing on of our schools' administrative responsibilities to politicians in higher government - will not benefit our schools.
 It is another political decision that looks good on paper but serves no educational purpose while it expands additional unnecessary oversight and bureaucracy.